 During the 1950’s arts and crafts were an integral part of everyday family life, especially in our home.
 My mother was an artist who studied to be a costume designer at the Wolfe School in Los Angeles.
 After WWII, she was working at KHJ Radio Station in Hollywood and saved enough money to order a brand new Buick Special convertible from my father’s family dealership in Saginaw.
 When she came to Michigan to pick up her car, she met my father who immediately fell in love with this beautiful and talented girl from California.

 My mother was creatively inspirational to me in every way.
 Because of her, our home was filled with artistic projects where inspiration could always be found in recycled bits.

 Some of my favorite memories were those of crafting ornaments from humble chicken eggs.
 This process began with making a tiny hole at either end of the egg, then blowing the yolk contents out through one end.
 Many laughs were had as faces turned red and eyes watered during this part of the process, which made decorating even more challenging.
 After carefully covering our eggs with little strips of velvet, we sat for hours with my mother and grandmother as we added our bits of decorations and trims to our majestic works of art.
 These opulent eggs became the most prized ornaments on our family Christmas tree, and every friend I brought home from school during the holidays wanted to make one.

-After moving to Los Angeles I continued to create my ornaments from eggs.
-Drawing on a wealth of experiences as a home decor designer, my simple little ornaments evolved into meticulous little works of art.
+After moving to Los Angeles from New York where I attended Parsons School of Design in the early 1970’s, I continued to create my ornaments from eggs.
+Drawing on my years of experience with excellent sources now for trims and findings as a home decor designer - my simple little ornaments evolved into elaborate works of art.

-If you ask us how long it takes to craft one of my ornaments, everyone around me will give you the very same answer.
+If you ask us how long it takes to craft one of my ornaments, everyone who knows me will give you the very same answer.
 A lifetime.